-Tech Entrepreneur Andrew Yang Dropping Out Of 2020 Presidential Race
+Tech Entrepreneur Andrew Yang Drops Out Of 2020 Presidential Race

-Andrew Yang, a tech entrepreneur who built his campaign around a signature policy proposal — universal basic income — is ending his bid for the presidency, NPR's Juana Summers has confirmed from multiple campaign sources.
+Andrew Yang, a tech entrepreneur who built his campaign around a signature policy proposal — universal basic income — has ended his bid for the presidency.

+"We have touched and improved millions of lives and moved this country we love so much in the right direction.
+And while there is great work left to be done, you know, I am the math guy, and it is clear tonight from the numbers that we are not going to win this race," he told supporters on Tuesday night.

+"I am not someone who wants to accept donations and support in a race that we will not win.
+And so tonight I am announcing I am suspending my campaign for president."

 Over the campaign, Yang rose from relative obscurity and built a loyal following of supporters, known as the "Yang Gang."